sugnet/RTutorial/docs/04-graphics.md

 (c)	Illustrate the usage of `locator()` by:

 <div style="margin-left: 25px; margin-right: 20px;">
-*Joining $5$ user defined points on a graph interactively with straight lines*
+(i) Joining $5$ user defined points on a graph interactively with straight lines.
 </div>